Towerofdragons/solo_printf/README.md

 Thoughts and new information
 ---
 ---

-``char`` is promoted to int since char has a smaller conversion rank when accessing arguements via va_arg:
+> ``char`` is promoted to int since char has a smaller conversion rank when accessing arguements via va_arg:

     > If an int can represent all values of the original type (as restricted by the width, for a bit-field), the value is converted to an int; otherwise, it is converted to an unsigned int.
 These are called the integer promotions.
 All other types are unchanged by the integer promotions.

-Hence instead of retrieving a ``char`` type variable from the variables list, this is used instead.
+> Hence instead of retrieving a ``char`` type variable from the variables list, this is used instead.
     ``va_arg([va_list arguements], int)``

+> Running _printf with a format specifier but no accompanying arguement produces **UNDEFINED BEHAVIOUR** like the actual standard printf function.